fclaerho/quarkwm/doc/install.md

  1. Decompress the archive: `$ tar zxvf quark3_(version).tgz`

- 2. Update the content of 'setup.sh' to comply with your installation:
+ 2. Update the content of 'setup.sh' to comply with your installation.
     The following variables may be modified:
-    - MEDIUMFONT, SMALLFONT, BIGFONT
+    - `MEDIUMFONT`, `SMALLFONT`, `BIGFONT`:
       Use fonts that are installed on your system, or check the default values are indeed valid.
-You can use 'xfontsel' or 'xlsfonts' to choose other fonts.
+You can use `xfontsel` or `xlsfonts` to choose other fonts.
+    - `XLIBPATH`:
-    - XLIBPATH (path to X11 library)
+      Path to your X11 library.
       The script does not attempt to find the path to libX11.so.x.
       If the default value does not work, you have to modify it manually.
-Try 'locate libX11.so|head -1|xargs dirname' and use this command result to set XLIBPATH.
+Try `$ locate libX11.so|head -1|xargs dirname` and use this command result to set XLIBPATH.
 Depending on your system the locate database may not be up-to-date or even not available at all, so if this command fails try something
-      else: for instance 'which startx|xargs dirname' and replace 'bin/' by 'lib/'.
+      else: for instance `$ which startx|xargs dirname` and replace 'bin/' by 'lib/'.
 Once again results may vary depending on your system organization.

- 3. Check that the two files 'setup.sh' and '.build.sh'
+ 3. Check that the two files `setup.sh` and `build.sh`
     are executable, if you're not sure, type:
-	$ chmod u+x setup.sh
+	`$ chmod u+x setup.sh build.sh`
-	$ chmod u+x .build.sh

-    NOTE: .build.sh is a small script independent of any project which performs the real compilation job, it is called by setup.sh with the appropriate flags for the Quark modules.
+    NOTE: `build.sh` is a small script independent of any project which performs the real compilation job, it is called by `setup.sh` with the appropriate flags for the Quark modules.

  4. Compile the sources:
-	$ ./setup.sh
+	`$ ./setup.sh`
-    It should end with 'Ok', otherwise read the paragraph 'Compilation failure' below.
+    It should end with 'Ok';
+    otherwise read the paragraph 'Compilation failure' below.

     NOTE1: By default setup.sh compiles all the modules.
 If you are already familiar with QuarkWM and only need some specific